apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Former pastor arrested in 1975 murder case investigating death of young girl**
+**Typhoon Doksuri: Taiwan cancels Han Kuang military drills**

-You can read more about it [here](https://thehill.com/homenews/4117518-former-pastor-arrested-in-1975-murder-case-investigating-death-of-young-girl/).
+You can read more about it [here](https://www.bbc.com/news/world-asia-66286479).

 ## Requirements
 - Python 3.8